-Another couple of years went by and Terry was back in Saskatoon, commuting between there and Lethbridge for work.
+Another couple of years went by and Jerry was back in Saskatoon, commuting between there and Lethbridge for work.
 In order to be a good wife I decided I’d better move to Saskatoon and be with him.
-When I suggested the move to Terry, he was quite agreeable.
+When I suggested the move to Jerry, he was quite agreeable.
 He helped me pack up and within a few months the move was final.

 Thankfully, my family doctor gave me the name of a therapist with whom I truly resonated.
 She knew I had many thinking errors and, without saying so, she helped me see the cognitive dissonance in them.
 Thus, I began a long road to healing my childhood wounds.